pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 ## Takeaways
 **Examining the results that my model classified incorrectly actually gives insight into employers and their expectations.**

 There are several reasons why a company might choose to display a title where the description does not match the role.
 Lyft, for example, on their blog, wrote the following article [What's in a name?](https://eng.lyft.com/whats-in-a-name-ce42f419d16c), where they explained that they strategically chose to change the title of a data analyst to a data scientist to retain talent (in my model, this role comes up as a false positive).
 However, instead of encompassing both roles in one title, they updated that of data scientist to research scientist.
-Others have done it to attract talent and get a pool of applicants that are simply drawn to the [Sexist Job of the 21st Century](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century), as initially proclaimed by Harvard Business Review.
+Others have done it to attract talent and get a pool of applicants that are simply drawn to the [Sexiest Job of the 21st Century](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century), as proclaimed by Harvard Business Review.
 While others have changed the title to data scientist, but kept the data analyst description to attract more skilled workers.

 I am curious if other companies will follow this example and broaden the definition of a data scientist.
 Will more companies use these two terms interchangeably or create new terminology like research scientist?